shushcat/goog2ppl/README.md

 A Python script to convert Google Contacts to a format readable by [ppl](http://ppladdressbook.org/).

-Takes a vcf files and splits it into separate cards named after after the camelcase contents of their `N:` (name) lines.
+Takes a vcf files and splits it into separate cards named after the camelcase contents of their `N:` (name) lines.

 ##Caveats